wenbozhu2011/color/README.md

 # Color

-**Color is a general spec for REST-based conversational communication between a client and server.** It gives an ordinary stateless REST/HTTP endpoint the guarantees a bidi conversation needs without exposing any stateful endpoint.
+**Color refers to a general spec for REST-based conversational communication between a client and server.** It gives an ordinary stateless REST/HTTP endpoint the guarantees that a bidi conversation needs without exposing any stateful endpoint.
-Color also supports seamless server failover.
+Color also enables seamless server failover.

 This repository contains the protocol design and a working C++ prototype (core library as a framework, verification & proof, and a runnable client/server demo).